narengan/cis/cli/cli-dns-record.md

    * For type `MX`:
      * The required fields in JSON data are `name`, `type`, `content`:
-     * The optional fields are ttl, priority, proxied:
+     * The optional fields are `ttl`, `priority`, `proxied`:
-       * `proxied` Control whether traffic should flow through the security and performance functions on CIS.
+       * `proxied` Controls whether traffic should flow through the security and performance functions on CIS.
 Can be used for update only.

    Sample JSON data: